There is an infectious simplicity about this film, which rings true politically in these times, even if the history it tells was more complicated.

 By the way, if you are a Dr. Suess fan, listen to the language.
 I’ve read many of his stories to my son, and I can hear the hand he had in this film.

-By the way, Dr. Suess also addressed the question of war and peace in a famous children’s book from the Cold War, The Butter Battle Book, in which one side ate its bread butter side up, and the other butter side down.
+Dr. Suess also addressed the question of war and peace in a famous children’s book from the Cold War, The Butter Battle Book, in which one side ate its bread butter side up, and the other butter side down.
 This led to mistrust, the erection of a wall, and an arms race.

 This post originally appeared on my old history blog, Clio and Me, on this date.